In my previous article, I was talking about Node.js and why it’s fast. Today, I want to talk about V8.

-During the generation of HIR, several optimisations are applied, such as constant folding, method in-lining,… (I will talk about V8 optimisation tricks in the next article).
+During the generation of HIR, several optimizations are applied, such as constant folding, method inlining, etc (I will talk about V8 optimization tricks in the next article).

-The result is an optimised control-flow graph (CFG) that is used as input to the next compiler — Lithium compiler, which generates the actual code.
+The result is an optimized control-flow graph (CFG) that is used as input to the next compiler — Lithium compiler, which generates the actual code.

-The lithium compiler takes optimised HIR and translates it to a machine-specific low-level intermediate representation (LIR).
+The lithium compiler takes optimized HIR and translates it to a machine-specific low-level intermediate representation (LIR).
 The LIR is conceptually similar to machine code, but still mostly platform-independent.

-During LIR generation Crankshaft still can apply some low-level optimisations to it.
+During LIR generation Crankshaft still can apply some low-level optimizations to it.
 After LIR was generated, Crankshaft generates a sequence of native instructions for each lithium instruction.

 Afterwards, the resulting native instructions are executed.

-I will talk about V8 optimisation tricks, ways to profile bottlenecks in your code and how to look for de-optimisations, investigating the control-flow graph (CFG) in the following articles.
+I will talk about V8 optimization tricks, ways to profile bottlenecks in your code and how to look for de-optimizations, investigating the control-flow graph (CFG) in the following articles.